piepieonline/ShipbreakerShipbuilder/README.md

 ## Steps to get setup
 * Install Unity 2020.3.35f (https://unity3d.com/unity/whats-new/2020.3.35)
-* Install ModdedShipLoader as per any other BepInEx mod, putting "ModdedShipLoader" into "plugins" and "ModdedShipLoaderPatcher" into "patchers"
+* Install ModdedShipLoader (https://www.nexusmods.com/hardspaceshipbreaker/mods/8?tab=description) as per the instructions on that page
+* Change the settings of "ModdedShipLoader", and set "enableDeveloperShips" to true
 * Delete the folder "FirstShip.Piepieonline" in "BepInEx\plugins\ModdedShipLoader\Ships"
 * Install the ShipbreakerShipbuilder project wherever you want
 * Copy (only those with waiting '.meta' files listed) game dlls from 'Shipbreaker_Data\Managed' into the Dll folder